bharatbs13/hello-world/docs/v0.6/preflight_bootstrap.md

 ---

-## 1. Scope Rule: Bootstrap vs. Preflight
+## 1. Scope Rule: Bootstrap vs. Topology vs. Preflight

-* **Bootstrap (FR-032):** Validates Relix platform configuration, tenant policy, registry status, and input syntax.
-It operates entirely within the platform boundary.
+* **Bootstrap (FR-032):** Validates Relix platform configuration, tenant policy, registry status, input syntax, and **control-plane service availability**.
+It operates entirely within the platform boundary to answer: **"Can Relix safely start?"**
+* **Topology (FR-030):** Maps infrastructure structure.
+It operates as a metadata cartographer to answer: **"What exists?"**
-* **Preflight (FR-033):** Validates target infrastructure, actual runtime access, authentication correctness, and pair-level compatibility.
-It crosses the boundary into the target environment.
+* **Preflight (FR-033):** Validates target infrastructure readiness, runtime access, and solution compatibility.
+It crosses the boundary into the target environment to answer: **"Is the discovered setup ready for the intended solution?"**

 ---